(Filipino chicken in vinegar sauce)

 - Oil -- 1/4 cup

-- Add the chicken pieces, vinegar, soy sauce, onion, garlic, bay leaf, peppercorns and salt to a large, non-reactive bowl and refrigerate for 1-4 hours to marinate.
+- Add the chicken pieces, vinegar, soy sauce, onion, garlic, bay leaf, peppercorns and salt to a large, non-reactive bowl and refrigerate for anywhere from one to four hours to marinate.

 - Place the chicken and its marinade in a large pot.
 Add the water and bring to a boil over medium-high heat.
-Reduce heat to low and simmer for 30-45 minutes, or until the chicken is cooked through and tender.
+Reduce heat to low and simmer for 30 to 45 minutes, or until the chicken is cooked through and tender.
 Add water as necessary to keep the chicken from drying out.

 - Bring the remaining sauce to a boil over medium flame and cook until somewhat reduced and thickened.